Fricounet/pv-to-csi/README.md

 This migration rely on a patched apiserver to allow for in-place edits of the PV in the cluster.
 To deploy this patched apiserver, you __need__ to have access to the ETCD server of your cluster.
 For self-hosted clusters, this should be fairly easy.
 However, for managed clusters (AKS, EKS, GKE, ...), it depends on if the provider allows access to the ETCD (unlikely).

+Also, until <https://github.com/kubernetes/kubernetes/issues/121107> is resolved, a patch is needed in the `vendor` directory for `csi-translation-lib` with `azuredisk-csi-driver`.
+The patch is already present in the repository.

 ## Installation

 - clone the repo